-We sponsor a qualified defined contribution retirement plan ("Plan I") covering all employees who have attained the age of twenty-one and have completed one year and 1,000 hours of service.
-Plan I allows eligible employees to contribute, subject to IRS limitations on total annual contributions, up to 50% of their base compensation and 100% of their eligible bonuses, as defined in the plan, to various investment funds.
+We sponsor a qualified defined contribution retirement plan covering all employees who have attained the age of twenty-one and have completed one year and 1,000 hours of service.
+Eligible employees are allowed to contribute, subject to IRS limitations on total annual contributions, up to 50% of their base compensation and

+100% of their eligible bonuses, as defined in the plan, to various investment funds.
 We match in cash at a rate of 100% of the first 3% an employee contributes and 50% of the next 2% the employee contributes with immediate vesting.
-In fiscal 2011, 2010, and 2009, we contributed approximately \$6.3 million, \$7.3 million, and \$8.1 million, respectively.
+In fiscal 2012, 2011, and 2010, we contributed approximately \$6.7 million, \$6.3 million, and \$7.3 million, respectively.